michaelpaulkorthals/pyenv-virtualenv-windows/README.md

 	6.7.
 [Reconfigure After 'pyenv' Upgrade](#reconfigure_after_pyenv_upgrade)</br>
 7. [Python Venv](#python_venv)</br>

-## Introduction <a name="introduction"></a>
+## Introduction {#introduction}

+### Quick Reference {#quick_reference}

+> NOTE: This unit serves as a reminder for experienced users to recapitulate how to use this tool.
+Newcomers should start with the [Description](#description).

 "pyenv-virtualenv" for Windows.

+“pyenv” plugin to manage Python virtual environments for your projects.

+### Description {#description}

-A “pyenv” plugin to manage Python virtual environments, depending on different Python versions, for various Python projects.
+"pyenv-virtualenv" for Windows is a “pyenv” plugin to manage Python virtual environments, depending on different Python versions, for various Python projects.

-This document is an adopted extract from 'pyenv-virtualenv' for Windows 'User Manual'.

-It is your tutorial to master your first steps in 'pyenv_virtualenv'.
+This unit is starting your tutorial to master your first steps in 'pyenv_virtualenv'.

-After complete and error-free installation, you will find the comprehensive Doxygen v1.13+ industry standard documentation for 'pyenv-virtualenv' for Windows on your system:
+Later, after complete and error-free installation, you will find the comprehensive Doxygen v1.13+ industry standard documentation for 'pyenv-virtualenv' for Windows on your system:
 ~~~
 %USERPROFILE%\.pyenv\pyenv-win\plugins\pyenv-virtualenv\docs\html\index.html
 ~~~